 We are an early-stage company with a history of incurring net losses.
-We have incurred net losses since our inception, including net losses of \$25.6 million and \$21.8 million for the years ended December 31, 2014 and 2013, respectively.
-As of December 31, 2014, our accumulated deficit was \$126.6 million.
+We have incurred net losses since our inception, including net losses of \$26.6 million, \$25.6 million, and \$21.8 million for the years ended December 31, 2015, 2014, and 2013, respectively.
+As of December 31, 2015, our accumulated deficit was \$153.2 million.
 We do not have any products that have been approved for marketing in the United States, we have not established any sales capability outside of the United States, and we continue to incur research and development and general and administrative expenses related to our operations.
-We expect to continue to incur significant and increasing operating losses for the foreseeable future as we incur costs associated with the conduct of clinical studies, continue our research and development programs, seek regulatory approvals, expand our sales and marketing capabilities, increase manufacturing of our system and comply with the requirements related to being a U.S. public company listed on NASDAQ.
+We expect to continue to incur significant and increasing operating losses for the foreseeable future as we incur costs associated with the conduct of clinical studies and our research and development programs (including, in particular, in connection with our next-generation, fully-implantable system and research regarding the potential neuromodulatory effect of the system), seek regulatory approvals, expand our sales and marketing capabilities, increase manufacturing of our system and comply with the requirements related to being a U.S. public company listed on NASDAQ.
 To become and remain profitable, we must succeed in developing and commercializing products with significant market potential.
 This will require us to succeed in a range of challenging activities, including conducting clinical studies, obtaining regulatory approvals, manufacturing products and marketing and selling commercial products.
 There can be no assurance that we will succeed in these activities, and we may never generate revenues sufficient to achieve profitability.
 If we do achieve profitability, we may not be able to sustain it.

-The report of our independent registered public accounting firm issued in connection with its audit of our financial statements for the fiscal year ended December 31, 2014 expresses substantial doubt about our ability to continue as a going concern.
+The report of our independent registered public accounting firm issued in connection with its audit of our financial statements for the fiscal year ended December 31, 2015 expresses substantial doubt about our ability to continue as a going concern.
 We will need additional funding to continue operations, which may not be available to us on favorable terms or at all.